-- 2 young people (0.4%) have admitted or are known to use substances that have a significant impact on their daily life when asked at their last RHA.
-All have been discussed with the local Substance Misuse Outreach worker, to ensure support has been offered.
-Those reaching 18 years old are removed from the data. - If a young person declines their RHA, a check is made with the social worker to ascertain if substance use is an issue.
-Any young person misusing substances at any level is offered support.
+• 1 young person (0.24%) has admitted or are known to use substances that have a significant impact on their daily life when asked at their last RHA.
+Those reaching 18 years old are removed from the data.

+- If a young person declines their RHA, a check is made with the social worker to ascertain if substance use is an issue.
+Any young person misusing substances at any level is offered support. - The working group will also look at alternative methods of collection of this data as the RHA is not a reliable source.

-Immunisations:
+Immunisations: Locala

-100% & 70% of under and over 5-year-olds respectively, were up to date with their immunisations.
-Reasons for a lower uptake in older children can be related to UASC who generally have an unknown history and are on a shortened schedule that can only be achieved over a period of time, some young people may decline, and placement moves or moves to semi-independent living can negatively impact take up.
+- 93% & 83% of under and over 5-year-olds respectively, were up to date with their immunisations.
+Reasons for a lower uptake in older children can be related to the shortened schedule offered to UASC who generally have an unknown history, some young people may decline, and placement moves or moves to semi-independent living can negatively impact take up. - Outstanding Immunisations Aug RHA's: Pre-school booster x1, MMR x1, HPV x3, School leavers booster & MenACWY x3.
+All are followed up with SW. - The working group are to look at accessing this data from Locala to include in the reporting.